 To use the new browser and OS combinations in your automated tests, you use the Selenium 2 API.
 A huge thank you also goes to the Selenium core contributors, and especially Google, for contributing the original iOS and Android patches.

 We’re proud of the work everyone has put into making this all work.
 It wasn’t easy.
-Selenium tests running on OS X, iOS Simulator, and Android have been running in private beta in our cloud for some months.
+Selenium testing run on OS X, iOS Simulator, and Android have been running in private beta in our cloud for some months.
 But the job of a test lab operator is never done.
 Operating systems are always getting updated, new browser versions are getting released on faster and faster schedules, and cool new HTML5 features are getting rolled out, pushing the limits of what testing tools support.
 Running a test infrastructure service is definitely a marathon, not a sprint.
 So now that we’ve done the hard work for you, go run some tests already!
 Your users will thank you.

 * And a footnote for the lawyers: Apple licensing allows virtualized OS X so long as it’s run on Apple hardware.
 So we purchased a whole bunch of Mac Pros and added them to our existing server farm.
 We boot directly to Linux (Ubuntu 12.04) on those Mac Pros, run KVM on Linux, then run OS X as guest VMs.
 And again, following the terms of the license, we purchased OS X Server editions for each guest VM.